NataFelipeS/NataFelipeS/README.md

 # I'm Natã Felipe

 - 🔭 I’m currently working on Information Technology
-- 🌱 I’m currently learning web programming
+- 🌱 I’m currently learning Data Engineer
-- 👯 I’m looking to collaborate on Websites
+- 👯 I’m looking to collaborate on Databases
 - 🤔 I’m looking for help with community
 - 💬 Ask me about all
 - 📫 How to reach me: nfelipe05@gmail.com